Last modified on January 7th, 2023

 A word of caution here—if you were going to see bladderwrack with sea moss, which some people do because they feel the benefits are synergistic, you need to be especially careful not to get too much iodine.
 It can negatively affect your thyroid levels.

-How Should You Choose a Sea Moss Supplement?
+How Should You Choose a Supplement?

-Sea Moss Frequently Asked Questions
+Frequently Asked Questions

 What Is Sea Moss?

 For example, you can find it in raw form, and then you can use it to make your own gel.
-Sea moss is also available as a pre-made gel, a powder, a capsule or even a gummy.
+Sea moss is also available as a pre-made gel, a powder, a capsule, or even a gummy.

 What is Sea Moss Good For?

-- Thyroid health because it’s rich in iodine.
+• Thyroid health because it’s rich in iodine.
 Iodine is a micronutrient that your body needs for optimal thyroid function.

-- Immune health and modulation.
+• Immune health and modulation.

-- Heart health.
+• Heart health.
 There’s some evidence sea moss can reduce bad cholesterol, and it has blood-thinning properties, both of which are good for heart health.

-How to Prepare Sea Moss?
+How to Prepare It?

-What Does Sea Moss Taste Like?
+What Does It Taste Like?

 What Is Irish Sea Moss?

 If you buy raw sea moss, you can turn it into a gel, and there are a lot of ways to use the gel form.
-Since it’s basically flavorless, you can easily add it to drinks, soups and other recipes.
+Since it’s basically flavorless, you can easily add it to drinks, soups, and other recipes.
 You can also use it in smoothies or as a face or hair mask.

-How to Store Sea Moss Gel?
+How Do You Store the Gel?

 If you make or buy sea moss gel, you should store it in an airtight container in the refrigerator.
 If you keep it in an airtight container, you might be able to get about a month’s use out of it, but this is pushing it.
 The recommendation is usually that you take it all within two to three weeks or throw it out.